Growth & Care

 Features & Attributes

-Rojo Congo Philodendron's attractive glossy oval leaves remain green in color with hints of burgundy throughout the year.
-The flowers are not ornamentally significant.
+Rojo Congo Philodendron's attractive glossy oval leaves remain green in color with hints of burgundy throughout the year on a plant with a spreading habit of growth.
 The red stems are very effective and add to the plant's interest.

 This is a dense herbaceous evergreen houseplant with a spreading, ground-hugging habit of growth.
 This plant should not require much pruning, except when necessary to keep it looking its best.